kaboc/flutter_custom_text/README.md

 )
 ```

-### Custom matchers
+### Custom pattern

 example4.dart ([Code][example4] / [Demo][example4_demo])

 ![example4](https://user-images.githubusercontent.com/20254485/100355864-cddaca80-3035-11eb-9dff-02cd7c97375e.png)

-An example to parse hashtags using a custom matcher and apply styles to them.
+An example to parse hashtags with a custom pattern and apply styles to them.

 A hashtag has a wide variety of definitions, but here as an example, it is defined
 as a string that starts with "#" followed by an alphabet and then by alphanumerics,